-His son William of Brederode (the 2nd Lord) and his wife Hillegonda of Voorne have Brederode Castle built at the end of the 13th century.
+His son William I of Brederode (the 2nd Lord) and his second wife Hillegonda of Voorne have Brederode Castle built at the end of the 13th century.
 The castle is strategically located close to Aelbertsberg, the hunting lodge of their feudal lord, Floris V, Count of Holland.
 William’s granddaughter Catherine married John I of Polanen and became an ancestress of the Dutch Royal Family.
 Nowadays one of the styles of the Dutch sovereign, King Willem-Alexander, is Lord of Polanen.

 Around 1350, a battle for county Holland breaks out between Margaret of Bavaria and her 13 year old son, William V. These battles are known as the Hook and Cod wars.
 Dirk III (the 5th Lord) chooses the side of Margaret and becomes the leader of the Hook army.
 He is defeated, imprisoned and his Brederode Castle demolished.
 Three years later, he is released from prison.
 He starts rebuilding the castle in 1354, but the Hook and Cod wars are far from over.
 In 1426 the castle is destroyed again, this time by Cods from Haarlem.

-From 1414 onwards, the Lords of Brederode live in Batenstein Castle in Vianen which came into their possession through the marriage of Walraven I (the 8th Lord) and Joanna of Vianen.
+From 1414 onwards, the Lords of Brederode live in Batestein Castle in Vianen which came into their possession through the marriage of Walraven I (the 8th Lord) and Joanna of Vianen.
 Reinoud II (the 9th Lord) has Brederode Castle restored to a more rudimentary habitable state as a noble man’s retreat.
-After his death, his wife, Jolanda of Lalaing, comes to live in the castle.
+After his death, his widow, Jolanda of Lalaing, comes to live in the castle.
 She is the last inhabitant and lives there until 1492.
 After that, the castle is badly damaged by German mercenaries and is no longer habitable.
 The final blow is dealt in 1573 during the Spanish siege of the city of Haarlem.
 The castle is completely destroyed.

 In the 19th century the famous architect Cuypers, well known for designing the Rijksmuseum-building and the Central Station in Amsterdam, restored the castle.
 Some mistakes were made then.
 One of them: the courtyard had been excavated too deeply, because they thought there had been cellars underneath.